 And if you would like a lemon tree of your own, head over here and enter the giveaway to win a $50 gift card to Williams Sonoma to use towards the purchase of a lemon tree or anything else that you might want.

-16 tbsp.
-(2 sticks) unsalted butter, melted and cooled
+- 16 tablespoons unsalted butter, melted and cooled (2 sticks)

 For the glaze:

 Transfer the batter to the prepared pan.
-Bake 20 minutes, then rotate pan and reduce the oven temperature to 325 degrees F. Continue baking 30-35 minutes or until a toothpick inserted in the center comes out clean.
+Bake 20 minutes, then rotate pan and reduce the oven temperature to 325 degrees F. Continue baking 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
 Let cool in the pan for at least 15 minutes.